yongyi/montecarlo/README.md

 Nov.15: Added generator using the Acceptance-Rejection method.
         Added a generator using antithetic variance reduction technique for Monte-Carlo.
         Added the file that runs a monte-carlo simulation functions.

+Nov.16: Fixed the bugs to generate standard normal random numbers in the generators.